Bus Stop Impact – Dundas Street East (Stops #1191 and #0864)

 Purpose of Meeting:

- For Planning and Development Committee to receive a report that provides information on the project, addresses issues raised and provide a recommendation on the proposal
+ For Planning and Development Committee to receive a report that provides information on the project, addresses issues raised and provides a recommendation on the proposal

  For people to ask questions and share their views about the proposal